ezpaarse-project/ezmesure/README.md

 ## Usage

+### Log in

+Navigate to https://localhost/myspace and log in with your identity provider.
+The first time you log into ezMESURE, you'll get a mail with your Kibana credentials.

 ### Get your authentication token

 An authentication token is required in order to use the API.
-Navigate to https://localhost/myspace and log in with your identity provider.
 Once logged, grab your token in the authentication tab.

-**NB**: in order for the Shibboleth authentication to work, the hostname **MUST** match the one that have been declared for the service provider.
-You'll need to change your DNS settings for local testing.

 To use your token, add the following header to your requests: `Authorization: Bearer <token>` (replace `<token>` with your actual token)